gamvrosi/duet-tools/README.md

     ./setup.sh -K
     ```

+11. Some distributions may restrict auto-loading of gdb scripts to known safe
-11. (*Optional*) Create a ```~/.gdbinit``` file at the host, containing:
+    directories.
+To remedy this, create a ```~/.gdbinit``` file at the host, and
+    add:

     ```
-    set auto-load safe-path /
+    add-auto-load-safe-path /media/data/duet
     ```

-    This will override gdb's security protection and allow ```vmlinux-gdb.py``` to
+    This will override gdb's security protection and allow ```vmlinux-gdb.py```
-    execute.
-Or add something more responsible, like:
+    to execute.

+12. Compile, install, and load module on guest

     ```
-    add-auto-load-safe-path /media/data/duet/duet-kernel/scripts/gdb/vmlinux-gdb.py
+    $ ./setup.sh -m && ./setup.sh -M
     ```

-12. Start gdb on host
+13. Start gdb on host

     ```
     $ cd /media/data/duet/duet-kernel
     $ gdb vmlinux
     (gdb) target remote :1234
+    (gdb) lx-symbols /media/data/duet/duet-module
+	(gdb) c
     ```

-13. Compile, install, and load module on guest

-    ```
-    $ ./setup.sh -m && ./setup.sh -M
-    ```
+    Note: it's important to load the module at the guest before loading the
+    symbols at the host.
+Otherwise lx-symbols is going to cause a SIGSEGV at
+    `do_init_module+0x1`.
+Once lx-symbols is done, you can unload and reload
+	the module as you wish.

 14. Compile, install, and load tools on guest